GoogleChrome/web.dev/src/site/content/en/learn/privacy/fingerprinting/index.md

 ### Do

 Assess your third parties for fingerprinting.
-As part of the [third parties](/learn/privacy/third-parties) chapter, you may already have a list of any third-party services you're including and the web requests that they make.
+As part of the [third parties](/learn/privacy/third-parties) module, you may already have a list of any third-party services you're including and the web requests that they make.
 It may be possible to inspect those requests to see which data is being passed back to the originator, if any.
 However, this is often difficult;
 fingerprinting is by nature a covert process which involves requesting data that isn't subject to user approval.